-- show each management option or capital item you are applying for, using an easily recognisable colour hatching or symbol on your map - include a key to all symbols and hatching depicted on your maps - label each individual management option area and capital item with a letter and ensure that these correspond to the map letters in your online application.
+- show each management option or capital item you are applying for, using an easily recognisable colour hatching or symbol on your map - include a key to all symbols and hatching depicted on your maps.
+The map colours MUST match the colour key. - label each individual management option area and capital item with a letter and ensure that these correspond to the map letters in your online application.
 You may use the same map letter if appropriate, for example H1 can depict both a new hedge and any new fence associated with the hedge